mnesarco/MarzWorkbench/README.md

 ## Features

 This is a work in progress project, this is the list of the currently implemented features.
-Theay are working but need more testing.
+They are working but need more testing.

 * Fretboard
   * Compound Radius